 It looks like you are using a browser that is not fully supported.
 Please note that there might be constraints on site display and usability.
 For the best experience we suggest that you download the newest version of a supported browser:Continue with the current browser

-The growing importance of renewables sources and the related shift to a highly complex distributed generation landscape require ever smarter and digitally enabled solutions for power grids.
+The growing importance of renewables sources and the shift towards a complex distributed generation landscape require intelligent and digitally enabled solutions for the power grid.

-Two brilliant minds share and discuss their views on the reconstruction of the energy system.
-Günther Brauner, Professor Emeritus, Research group "Power Systems", at Vienna University of Technology, and Michael Weinhold, Chief Technology Officer at Siemens Energy Management, discuss the challenges and opportunities of the turmoil going on in the power supply markets.
-Digitalization will not only play a growing role in technological progress, but for the development of new business models as well.
+Günther Brauner, Professor Emeritus, Research group "Power Systems", at Vienna University of Technology, and Michael Weinhold, Chief Technology Officer at Siemens Energy Management, discuss the challenges and opportunities of the turmoil in the power supply markets.
+Digitalization plays a vital role in technological progress as well as the development of new business models.

-A steady stream of innovations in power technology for more than 160 years has made Siemens a trusted, valued partner to leading energy and industrial companies worldwide.
-In this tradition, Siemens is addressing the new grid-related challenges to the energy system all along the power supply chain.
+Over more than 160 years, a steady stream of innovations in power technology has made Siemens a trusted, valued partner to leading energy and

-Siemens’ comprehensive portfolio covers the entire value chain in all major application fields: power transmission, power distribution, and power supply for industries and facilities.
-It is helping actively shape the future of energy from the point of grid infeed all the way to the customer – with resilient electrification, efficient automation, comprehensive digitalization, seamless integration, and long-standing, trusted business partnerships.
-The latter include consulting on power systems, buildings and facilities and business models.
+Our comprehensive portfolio covers all major application fields: power transmission, power distribution, and power supply for industries and facilities.
+It is actively helping to shape the future of energy from the point of grid infeed all the way to the customer – with resilient electrification, efficient automation, comprehensive digitalization and seamless integration.
+Our long-standing, trusted business partnerships include consulting on power systems, buildings and facilities, and business models.